New Jersey Naval Museum: Collections

-Volunteers maintained Japanese Kaiten IIs, a World War II Japanese suicide torpedo; a German Seehund, a World War II German two-man coastal defense submarine; and A Vietnam War-era Patrol Boat, River (PBR), all of which the US Navy has since reclaimed, in addition to Ling and some torpedoes, missiles, and artillery shells.
+Volunteers maintained Japanese Kaiten IIs, a World War II manned torpedo; a German Seehund, a World War II German two-man coastal defense submarine; and a Vietnam War-era Patrol Boat, River (PBR), all of which the US Navy has since reclaimed, in addition to Ling and some torpedoes, missiles, and artillery shells.
 The onshore museum building contained a number of different and unique items ranging from a United States Navy SEALs delivery vehicle to personal photographs and effects.

 Closing

 After Hurricane Sandy the gangway was destroyed, leading to the closure of the sub and museum.
 Furthermore, the area was selected for a development project.
-The Naval History and Heritage Command has taken several artifacts after they were in a state of disrepair; with the remaining artifacts being housed by Harbor Freight.
+The Naval History and Heritage Command has taken several artifacts after they were in a state of disrepair; with the remaining artifacts being housed by Harbor Freight Transport.

-Vandalism and Burglary
+Vandalism and burglary

 In September 2018, artifacts from the submarine were stolen, and the Ling was also flooded.
-Several people have been identified in connection with the burglary.
+Several people were identified in connection with the burglary.